AidaMart/MA/README.md

 # Marketing-Analytics-Fall-2023-course-Homework Repository

 This repository is dedicated to the homework submissions for the Marketing Analytics course.
+Below, you can find descriptions of each homework.
+Besides the general explanations, you can find each assignment's full requirements in the corresponding folder.

 Homework 1: Bass Model - Estimating Market Entry Activities